ibm-cloud-docs/databases-for-postgresql/admin-logical-replication.md

 # Using Logical Replication

-{{site.data.keyword.databases-for-postgresql_full}} supports [logical replication](https://www.postgresql.org/docs/current/logical-replication.html) between your deployment and an external PostgreSQL instance.
+{{site.data.keyword.databases-for-postgresql_full}} supports [logical replication](https://www.postgresql.org/docs/current/logical-replication.html) from an external PostgreSQL instance to your deployment.
 You can set up your external PostgreSQL as a publisher, your {{site.data.keyword.databases-for-postgresql}} deployment as a subscriber, and replicate your data across from an external database into your deployment.

 Logical Replication is only available on deployments running PostgreSQL 10 or above.
+Links to the PostgreSQL documentation from this page direct you to the current version of PostgreSQL.
+If you need find documentation for a specific version, you can find links to specific PostgreSQL versions at the top of PostgrerSQL documentation page.
 {: .tip}

 ## Configuring the Publisher

 The external PostgreSQL instance is the publisher, and needs to be configured in order for your {{site.data.keyword.databases-for-postgresql}} deployment to connect and be able to pull the data in correctly.

-1. Every table that is selected for replication needs to contain a [Primary Key](https://www.postgresql.org/docs/current/ddl-constraints.html#DDL-CONSTRAINTS-PRIMARY-KEYS).
+1. Every table that is selected for replication needs to contain a [Primary Key](https://www.postgresql.org/docs/current/ddl-constraints.html#DDL-CONSTRAINTS-PRIMARY-KEYS), or have [`REPLICA IDENTITY`](https://www.postgresql.org/docs/current/sql-altertable.html#replica-identity) set.
-2. Your external (publisher) PostgreSQL needs to have an `admin` user, and that user needs to have privileges on the databases you would like replicate.
+2. Your external (publisher) PostgreSQL needs to have a replication user that has the [PostgreSQL privilege `REPLICATION`](https://www.postgresql.org/docs/current/sql-createrole.html#replication), and that user needs to have privileges on the databases you would like replicate.
-    ```bash
-        postgres=> CREATE ROLE admin WITH REPLICATION LOGIN PASSWORD 'my_password';
-        postgres=> GRANT ALL PRIVILEGES ON DATABASE exampledb TO admin;
-        postgres=> GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO admin;
-    ```
-3. The PostgreSQL you are replicating from needs to have TLS/SSL enabled.
+3. The PostgreSQL you are replicating from needs to have [TLS/SSL enabled](https://www.postgresql.org/docs/current/ssl-tcp.html).

-### Enabling TLS/SSL

-In order for PostgreSQL to start and run with TLS/SSL enabled, it must have files containing a server certificate and private key.

-- Navigate to your local PostgreSQL data directory.
-- Create self-signed certificate with `openssl` by running the following command.
-Make sure to set `Common Name` to your local PostgreSQL hostname or public IP address.
-    ```bash
-    openssl req -new -text -out server.crt -keyout server.key -subj "/CN=dbhost.yourdomain.com"
-    ```
-- You now have two files that have been generated, `server.crt` and `server.key`
-- Remove the pass phrase from the generated private key
-    ```bash
-    openssl rsa -in server.key -out server.key
-    ```
-- Modify the permissions on the created key
-    ```bash
-    chmod og-rwx server.key
-    ```
-    If the permissions are more liberal, the server rejects the file.
-- Edit your local `postgresql.conf` and set `ssl=on`
-- Restart the PostgreSQL server.
-- Verify TLS/SSL by connecting with `psql`.
-You should see a similar message upon connecting.
-    ```
-    psql (10.4, server 10.5)
-    SSL connection (protocol: TLSv1.2, cipher: ECDHE-RSA-AES256-GCM-SHA384, bits: 256, compression: off)
-    Type "help" for help.
-    ```
+There are inherent limitations and some restrictions to logical replication outlined in the [PostgreSQL documentation](https://www.postgresql.org/docs/current/logical-replication-restrictions.html).
+You should review these before deciding that logical replication is appropriate for your use-case.
+{: .tip}

 ## Configuring the Subscriber